Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment: Experiments

 \subsection{Case Study on Finetuning Time Series Foundation Models}

-To further illustrate the effectiveness of TSRating, we conduct a case study by finetuning two representative time series foundation models, i.e., Time-MoE~\cite{shi2024time} and Time-LLM~\cite{jin2023time}, using data of varying quality rated by TSRater as finetuning datasets.
+To further illustrate the effectiveness of TSRating, we conduct a case study by finetuning three representative TSFMs, i.e., Time-MoE~\citep{shi2024time},Time-LLM~\citep{jin2023time} and MOMENT~\citep{goswami2024moment}, using data of varying quality rated by TSRater as finetuning datasets.
+As shown in Figure~\ref{fig:finetune}, all three models achieve lower forecasting errors (MSE) when trained on higher-quality samples, even with reduced data volume.

-As shown in Figure~\ref{fig:finetune}, both Time-MoE and Time-LLM exhibit consistent improvements when finetuned on high-quality subsets.
-For instance, in the Weather dataset, fine-tuning Time-MoE on only the top 50\% data results in an 11.3\% reduction in MSE compared to using the full training set.
-Similar improvements are observed in other datasets.
 This case study highlights the practical value of TSRating in real-world scenarios, where training resources are limited and prioritizing high-quality data can significantly enhance model performance.
+Additional results using the MAE metric are provided in Appendix~\ref{subsec:mae}, which further corroborate these findings.